Request to call (Puru)

 Snacks: Snacks such as nuts, energy bars, and dried fruit are a great way to keep your energy levels up during the trek.

-Drinks: Tea and coffee are common drinks found in tea houses during the trek, as well as bottled water and soft drinks.
+Drinks: Tea and coffee are standard drinks found in tea houses during the trek, as well as bottled water and soft drinks.

 Accommodations during the Gokyo Ri Trek:

-Tea Houses: These are small guest houses found along the trekking route.
+Tea Houses: These are tiny guest houses found along the trekking route.
 They offer basic accommodation with shared bathrooms and meals.

-Lodges: These are larger guest houses found in the larger villages along the trek.
-They offer more comfortable accommodation with private rooms and bathrooms, as well as meals.
+Lodges are larger guest houses found in the larger villages along the trek.
+They offer more comfortable accommodations with private rooms, bathrooms, and meals.

-The Gokyo Ri Trek requires a number of permits to be obtained in order to complete the trek legally and safely.
-These permits include:
+The Gokyo Ri Trek requires several permits to complete the trek legally and safely.
+These permits include the following:

 Trekker's Information Management System (TIMS) Card: This card is issued by the Nepal Tourism Board and is mandatory for all trekkers in Nepal.
 It helps to track and manage trekker movement in the country and ensure their safety.

 It is important to note that these permits must be obtained before starting the trek, as they cannot be obtained on the trail.
-It is recommended to obtain these permits through a trekking agency or tour operator to ensure that all necessary paperwork is completed properly.
+Obtaining these permits through a trekking agency or tour operator is recommended to ensure all necessary paperwork is completed correctly.

-Guides and porters are an essential part of any trek, especially on the Gokyo Ri trek.
+Guides and porters are essential to any trek, especially on the Gokyo Ri trek.
 These

 individuals provide valuable services such as route navigation, language translation, and